dgroomes/kafka-playground/spring-seekable/README.md

 General clean ups, TODOs and things I wish to implement for this project:

 * [ ] Fix the tests.
 Consider using the `kafka-in-kafka-out` as an example codebase that has (hopefully?) figured out how to write automated tests against a local Kafka cluster.
 And, consider just deleting the test.
-  * [ ] Fix the logging system.
+* [x] DONE (Fixed with the upgrade to Spring Boot 3) Fix the logging system.
 I'm using slf4j-simple as the logging backend which doesn't support terminal colors.
 I want to use Logback.
 I need to use the version of Logback that works with SLF4J 2.
 Should be easy, but haven't tried it before.

 ### Finished Wish List Items